frappe/bench/docs/bench_usage.md

 ### The usual commands

- - **init**: Initialize a new bench instance in the specified path
+ - **init**: Initialize a new bench instance in the specified path.
+This sets up a complete bench folder with an `apps` folder which contains all the Frappe apps available in the current bench, `sites` folder that stores all site data seperated by individual site folders, `config` folder that contains your redis, NGINX and supervisor configuration files.
+The `env` folder consists of all python dependencies the current bench and installed Frappe applications have.
- - **restart**: Restart supervisor processes or systemd units.
-Used in production setup
+ - **restart**: Restart web, supervisor, systemd processes units.
+Used in production setup.
  - **update**: Updates bench tool and if executed in a bench directory, without any flags will backup, pull, setup requirements, build, run patches and restart bench.
-Using specific flags will only do certain tasks instead of all
+Using specific flags will only do certain tasks instead of all.
- - **migrate-env**: Migrate Virtual Environment to desired Python Version
+ - **migrate-env**: Migrate Virtual Environment to desired Python version.
+This regenerates the `env` folder with the specified Python version.
  - **retry-upgrade**: Retry a failed upgrade
  - **disable-production**: Disables production environment for the bench.
- - **renew-lets-encrypt**: Renew Let's Encrypt certificate
+ - **renew-lets-encrypt**: Renew Let's Encrypt certificate for site SSL.
- - **backup**: Backup single site
+ - **backup**: Backup single site data.
+Can be used to backup files as well.
- - **backup-all-sites**: Backup all sites in current bench
+ - **backup-all-sites**: Backup all sites in current bench.

- - **get-app**: Clone an app from the internet or filesystem and set it up in your bench
+ - **get-app**: Download an app from the internet or filesystem and set it up in your bench.
+This clones the git repo of the Frappe project and installs it in the bench environment.
- - **remove-app**: Completely remove app from bench and re-build assets if not installed on any site
+ - **remove-app**: Completely remove app from bench and re-build assets if not installed on any site.
- - **exclude-app**: Exclude app from updating
+ - **exclude-app**: Exclude app from updating during a `bench update`
- - **include-app**: Include app for updating
+ - **include-app**: Include app for updating.
+All Frappe applications are included by default when installed.
  - **remote-set-url**: Set app remote url
  - **remote-reset-url**: Reset app remote url to frappe official
  - **remote-urls**: Show apps remote url
  - **switch-to-branch**: Switch all apps to specified branch, or specify apps separated by space
- - **switch-to-develop**: Switch frappe and erpnext to develop branch
+ - **switch-to-develop**: Switch Frappe and ERPNext to develop branch

 ### A little advanced